iamciera/08SOM/lcmSOM/presentations/101914plantbioretreat.md

 </br></br>
 **Question 1**: What genes define these clusters?
 Does clustering give similar GO enrichment results to DE analysis?

 Cluster 2
 ========================================================

 ![plot of chunk unnamed-chunk-7](101914plantbioretreat-figure/unnamed-chunk-7.png)

-Cluster 2 - Genes that are up-regulated in top rachis
+Cluster 2 - Genes that are up-regulated in top midvein
 ========================================================
 left:30%